AverageMarcus/nexmo-developer/_api/voice/ncco.md

 `endOnKey` | Stop recording when a digit is pressed on the handset.
 Possible values are: `*`, `#` or any single digit e.g. `9` | No
 `timeOut` | The maximum length of a recording in seconds.
 One the recording is stopped the recording data is sent to *event_url*.
 The range of possible values is between `3` seconds and `7200` seconds (2 hours) | No
-`beepStart` | Set to *true* to play a beep when a recording starts | No `eventUrl` | The URL to the webhook endpoint that is called asynchronously when a recording is finished.
+`beepStart` | Set to *true* to play a beep when a recording starts | No `eventURL` | The URL to the webhook endpoint that is called asynchronously when a recording is finished.
 If the message recording is hosted by Nexmo, this webhook contains the [URL you need to download the recording and other meta data](#recording_return_parameters). | No
-`eventMethod` | The HTTP method used to make the request to `eventUrl`.
+`eventMethod` | The HTTP method used to make the request to `eventURL`.
 The default value is `POST`. | No

 <a name="recording_return_parameters"></a>
-The following example shows the return parameters sent to `eventUrl`:
+The following example shows the return parameters sent to `eventURL`:

 ```json
 {